 Pyrenean Mastiff Temperament

 For the most part, he Pyrenean Mastiff will be calm and gentle.
 They reserve their energy and immense strength for when it’s needed.
-But with their vigilant eye, very few humans or animals can get past the Pyrenean Mastiff.
+But with their vigilant eye, very few humans or animals can get past the always-alert Pyrenean Mastiff.

 They are completely different dogs when faced with familiar people and strangers.
 These dogs will be sweet and kind towards their own, including kids and other dogs of the pack.
 And as the guard dogs they are, they’re naturally aloof with strangers.